ceos10/AntiFraud/README.md

    ```bash
    docker compose up
    ```
-3. Run the services in Visual Studio 2022
+3. Run the services AntiFraud and Transaction in Visual Studio 2022
    ```
 </details>